CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 Examples:
 ```
-If mark is aliased with `m` and `mk`.
+If mark is aliased with "m" and "mk".
 > unalias mk
-Result m can no longer be used to mark tasks; now you can only use the
+Result: "mk" can no longer be used to mark tasks; now you can only use the
-original command `mark` or `m` to mark a task as completed.
+original command "mark" or "m" to mark a task as completed.
 ```